← Back to Blog

 Your Launch Checklist

-- Register your property: Under Nova Scotia's Short-Term Rentals Registration Act, you need to register by September 16th for the 2024/25 season.
-Fees range from $50 to $2,000 CAD, and failing to comply can result in fines from $1,000 to $100,000 CAD [1].
+• Register your property: Under Nova Scotia's Short-Term Rentals Registration Act, fees range from $50 to $2,000 CAD; non-compliance results in fines from $1,000 to $100,000 CAD

 Working with Casa Scotia

-Casa Scotia takes the hassle out of managing your rental.
-They handle everything from meeting regulatory requirements to fine-tuning your pricing.
+Casa Scotia handles everything from regulatory requirements to pricing optimization.
 Their Year-Round and Peak-Season Management plans include continuous price adjustments, professional staging, guest screening, multi-platform marketing, and detailed monthly reports.
+Combining their expertise with strategic pricing ensures your property gets a strong start with a focus on building reviews and maintaining steady occupancy during the critical early phase.

 What are the best pricing strategies to launch a new short-term rental in Nova Scotia and attract bookings quickly?